 Deceleration is the loss of a student from the entering cohort, who remains matriculated in the program.
-The program curriculum is designed to be delivered on a full-time basis to students in a cohort.
-There is no formal deceleration option to complete the curriculum on a part-time basis.
+The program is designed with a lock-step curriculum to be delivered on a full-time basis to students in a cohort.
+There is no formal deceleration option during the didactic phase to complete the curriculum in a different format.
+Temporary decelerations during the clinical phase (e.g., due to illness, parental leave) will be considered on a case-by-case basis.